-Countless changes have left their mark on the IT/Ops world over the past few years.
+Over the past few years, countless changes have left their mark on the IT/Ops world.
 Organizations now benefit from on-demand cloud infrastructures, container technology, microservices, and continuous delivery.
-One major outcome of all of this is that reverse proxies are now recognized as a critical element when it comes to achieving modern application delivery.
+One major outcome of all of this is those reverse proxies are now recognized as a critical element when it comes to achieving modern application delivery.
 That’s because they form the bridge from traditional, inflexible infrastructure to dynamic, distributed environments where reverse proxies provide routing, security, observability, and other key capabilities.

 What is a reverse proxy?
 A reverse proxy, in essence, receives requests from clients as they enter your network and routes them to application servers, databases, and other services.
 Reverse proxies serve several critical functions above and beyond simply routing traffic.
 They often include features such as load balancing, SSL termination, compression, and can act as a shield against DDoS and application attacks.